Sparticuz/chromium/README.md

 aws lambda publish-layer-version --layer-name chromium --description "Chromium v${versionNumber}" --content "S3Bucket=${bucketName},S3Key=chromiumLayers/chromium${versionNumber}.zip" --compatible-runtimes nodejs --compatible-architectures x86_64
 ```

-Alternatively, you can also download the layer artifact from one of our [CI workflow runs](https://github.com/Sparticuz/chromium/actions/workflows/aws.yml?query=is%3Asuccess+branch%3Amaster).
-Use the `chromium.zip` INSIDE the artifact as the layer.
-Also, the artifact will expire from Github after a certain time period.
+Alternatively, you can also download the layer artifact from one of our [releases](https://github.com/Sparticuz/chromium/releases).

 According to our benchmarks, it's 40% to 50% faster than using the off-the-shelf `puppeteer` bundle.